Informatievlaanderen/OSLO-EA-to-RDF/README.md

 - `package`: the name of the package (representing an ontology)that should define this property.
 Defaults to guessing this based on the connected elements.
 [More details below.](#specifying-packages)
+- (optional) `domain`: The URI of the domain for this property (overriding the automatically derived one).
 - (optional) `ignore`: A boolean flag that will make the tool ignore this property (eg: `true`).
 - (optional) `name`: The string used to complete the URI for this element.
 If not specified, the name of the attribute will be used.
 (Eg: `petPicture`.)
 - (optional) `parentURI`: the full URI of any property this property should be a subProperty of.
 (Eg: `http://xmlns.com/foaf/spec/#term_depiction`)
+- (optional) `range`: The URI of the range for this property (overriding the automatically derived one).
 - (optional) `uri`: The complete URI to use, this will take preference over the `baseURI`/`name` combo.
 Eg: `http://example.org/ns/special#petPicture`.